-A C header file (.h) file.
-This H file contains some IDs which are used to make a link between an input device (buttons, touch) and its MicroUI event generator (see Inputs).
+• A C header file (.h).
+This header file contains some IDs which are used to make a link between an input device (buttons, touch) and its MicroUI event generator (see Input).

 Note: The front panel project does not need a configuration file (like C header file for embedded platform).